Redeeming Pledges, a.k.a. Forfeits

 - George Arnold's 1858 The Sociable describes a brief ritual

-- G. H. Sandison's 1895 How to Behave and Amuse describes some brief rituals associated with the practice
+- G. H. Sandison's 1895 How to Behave and Amuse describes the practice briefly:

 - In literature, forfeits are explained in a footnote to an 1800 edition of Oliver Goldsmith's The Vicar of Wakefield from 1766 (a novel that also mentions "Questions and Commands")